-Sweetsop is a custard apple relative originating in lowland Central America and the Caribbean.
-It is now introduced and cultivated in other regions and countries around the world, including South America, Southeast Asia, Africa, the Middle East and India.
+Sweetsop or Sugar Apple is a custard apple relative originating from lowland Central America and the Caribbean.
+Now introduced worldwide, it is grown for its fruit in South America, Africa, the Middle East, Southeast Asia, India and Oceania.

-It is typically a shrub or small tree 3 to 5 m (10 to 15 ft) tall, with one or more upright stems, off of which grow long lateral branches forming a wide-spreading, rounded crown.
-The bark is greyish and fairly smooth, though it is sometimes roughened by leaf scars.
+Sweetsop is typically a shrub or small tree 3 to 5 m (10 to 15 ft) tall, with one or more upright stems, off of which grow long lateral branches forming a wide-spreading, rounded canopy.
+The bark is grey and fairly smooth, though leaf scars sometimes roughen it.

-The leaves are oblong to lance-shaped, 7 to 15 cm (2.5 to 6 in ) long, dull light green and in an alternate arrangement along the branches.
-They fall off in the dry season to conserve water, leaving the branches mostly bare until the rainy season, which arrives with spring in its native range.
-The rains encourage the new leaves to grow and causes the plant to flower.
+Leaves are oblong to lance-shaped, 7 to 15 cm (2.5 to 6 in ) long, dull green and alternately arranged along the branches.
+These fall off the plant in the dry season to conserve water, leaving the branches bare to mostly bare until the rainy season, which arrives with spring in its native range.
+Besides encouraging new leaves to grow, the rains induce flowering.

-The flowers are oblong, 2 to 4 cm (0.8 to 1.5 in) long and made up of two sets of three petals, the inner set pale-yellow, the outer set yellow-green and leathery and neither set fully opening.
-They have both female and male parts and hang down on short stalks from the branches, where they attract pollinating insects.
+Flowers are oblong, 2 to 4 cm (0.8 to 1.5 in) long and consist of two sets of three petals, the inner set pale-yellow, the outer set yellow-green and leathery, and none fully opening.
+They are bi-sexual, with female and male parts and hang down on short stalks from the branches, attracting pollinating insects.

-The fruit are heart-shaped with a lumpy surface of green bumps, less commonly purple, in a scale-like pattern.
-On young fruit, the bumps appear closely spaced but as the fruit ripens they ease apart and change colour, on green fruited varieties becoming medium green to a pale blue-green and the space between them turns a creamy orange.
-They are harvested when mature but still firm and range from 6 to 10 cm (2.5 to 4 in) in diameter or 200 to 400 grams (7 to 14 ounces) in weight.
+The fruit are heart-shaped and with a lumpy surface of green bumps, less commonly purple, in a scale-like pattern.
+On young fruit, the bumps are closely spaced.
+As the fruit ripens, they ease apart and change colour, with green-fruited varieties becoming medium green to pale blue-green and the spaces between them creamy-orange.
+They are normally harvested when mature but still firm and range from 6 to 10 cm (2.5 to 4 in) in diameter or 200 to 400 grams (7 to 14 ounces) in weight.

-The fruit is fully ripe when soft to the touch and is usually torn apart or sliced open with a knife then eaten fresh out-of-hand.
-The pulp is in segments that separate easily, each with a large glossy brown seed at the centre, and is sucked away in the mouth leaving the seed behind, which is then spat out and discarded.
+The fruit is fully ripe when soft to the touch and easily torn apart or sliced open with a knife and is commonly eaten fresh out of hand.
+The pulp is separated into segments, each with a large glossy brown seed at the centre, and is sucked away in the mouth, leaving the seed behind, which is then usually spat out and discarded.

-The pulp, though scant, is aromatic with a custard-like, slightly granular texture and an agreeable sub-acid, somewhat musky flavour.
-Care is taken to avoid swallowing the seed which some considered a poison risk if ingested.
+The pulp, although scant, is aromatic, with a custard-like, slightly granular texture and an agreeable sub-acid, somewhat musky flavour.
+Care is taken to avoid swallowing the seed, which some consider a poison risk if ingested.

-The seeds are powdered and used as an insecticide and parasiticide in some countries, especially against lice infestation.
+The powdered seed are used as an insecticide and parasiticide in some regions, especially against lice infestation.
 The seed oil has also been shown to have an insecticidal effect on some insects.

 The fruit pulp contains good amounts of Potassium and Vitamin B1 (Thiamine).